-Please refer to the British Columbia Transfer Guide (online at www. bccat.bc.ca) or contact the institution to which you wish to transfer to obtain information on the transferability of Langara College courses.
+Please refer to the British Columbia Transfer Guide (online at www. bctransferguide.ca) or contact the receiving institution to obtain information on the transferability of Langara College courses.
 Information on the transferability of courses is also available from the Counselling Department.